azat-co/practicalnode/chapter7/chapter7.md

   (error, articleResponse) => {
 ```

-is replaced with this Mongoose code:
+is replaced with this Mongoose code which uses model:

 ```js
 req.models.Article.create(article, (error, articleResponse) => {